List of Doom ports: Chocolate Doom

+Chocolate Doom is popular among players who prefer a strictly traditional Doom experience, but also as a test engine for level designers, as Chocolate Doom crashes where Vanilla would crash and presents bugs in the same way as would Vanilla, allowing mapmakers and modders to test their designs for strict backward compatibility; for both gameplay and testing purposes Chocolate Doom obviates the need to run Vanilla Doom under DOS, or a DOS emulator.
+By default, it simulates the behavior of DOOM.EXE and DOOM2.EXE version 1.9 running under Windows 98 (DOS version 7.1), although it will simulate the executables from The Ultimate Doom or Final Doom, as well as versions as early as version 1.666 (the engine version number at which Doom II was released) if it detects their respective IWADs, and can also be made to simulate the behaviour of the executables under both DOS 6.22 and DOSBox, for cases where execution on those platforms yields different bug behaviour.

+Crispy Doom

+Crispy Doom is a fork of Chocolate Doom, which features limit removal and numerous quality-of-life enhancements, such as increased display resolution and an unlocked framerate.
+It uses the same game engine as Chocolate Doom, but allows enhancements to be easily toggled on or off in a separate options sub-menu in a manner that preserves core Vanilla gameplay as much as possible.
+It is popular among players who want a fundamentally traditional "Vanilla-like" Doom experience but who may want a few modern niceties like a higher screen resolution and/or some major bug fixes, while also appealing to players who, for example, engage in speedrunning or otherwise want to compete fairly against those playing Vanilla by making it trivial to disable any salient differences.

 Other ports

 Various versions of Doom exist for the Amiga computers, one well-known example of which is ADoom.

 Portable devices

 Nintendo DS

 A port of PrBoom was written for the Nintendo DS.
 PWADs and DEH patches are supported, but only by creating a separate file with arguments to load them on startup.
 Wi-Fi network play is supported when using a PrBoom server set up on a PC.

 Digita OS

 DOOMD was a port released for FlashPoint Technology's DigitaOS for digital cameras.
 The port is based directly on the 1997 source code release.
 Both Doom and Doom II IWADs are supported.
 Custom WADs are supported, but no selection interface has been implemented.

 iPod

 A hack allowed 5th generation iPods to run a port of Doom.
 It is also possible to run Doom on iPods running Rockbox's Rockdoom plugin.

 Zune and Zune HD

 Two ports have been released to run on Zune devices using OpenZDK.
 One for the Zune HD, and the other for third generation Zunes and lower.